matheger/matheger.github.io/_pages/python.md

 ## Order!

-Another quick, but useful fact: Since version 3.6, dictionaries in Python are in insertion order.
+Another quick, but useful fact: Since version 3.6, dictionaries in Python are always in insertion order.
+Loop away!

 ## Talk to the file

-Since `print` became a function in Python 3 (and we wouldn't ever use 2.7 anymore, now would we?) it accepts a `file` parameter, which does exactly what it says on the can.
-Give it a file object, and it redirects the output to that file instead of the console.
-Gone are the days of `file.write(text + "\n")`!
+With the release of Python 3, `print` became a function *(and we wouldn't ever dare using 2.7 anymore in 2021, now would we?)* It accepts a `file` parameter, which does exactly what it says on the tin: Give it a file object, and it redirects the output to that file instead of the console.
+Gone are the days of `f.write(text)` and clumsy newline concatenation!

-# Identity Crisis
+# The Bad & The Ugly

 Okay, on to some silly stuff.

+## Identity Crisis

 We've all asked ourselves at some point, "Who am I *really*?"
 It's a confusing and---perhaps---ultimately pointless question; but it can keep us up at night at the worst possible time.